Lots of Martin Luther King Jr. events to choose from

 Jan.
 20

-15th Annual Martin Luther King Jr. Interfaith Worship Service: noon-3 p.m., Saint James Presbyterian Church, 820 Ross Ave., Greensboro.
-Guest preacher: Rev. Hanna Broome, co-chairman of the NC Poor People's Campaign and presiding elder of the Dunn-Lillington District of the African Methodist Episcopal Zion Church. www.eventbrite.com.
+15th Annual MLK Jr. Interfaith Worship Service: noon-3 p.m., Saint James Presbyterian Church, 820 Ross Ave., Greensboro.
+Guest preacher: Rev. Hanna Broome of the NC Poor People’s Campaign and Dunn-Lillington District of the African Methodist Episcopal Zion Church. www.eventbrite.com.

 Parade: 11 a.m.
 Jan.
-20, starts at Benbow Professional Building, 2021 Martin Luther King Jr. Drive, and ends at MLK Jr. Drive and Gorrell Street, Greensboro.
-Details here.
+20, starts at Benbow Professional Building, 2021 Martin Luther King Jr. Drive, and ends at Gorrell Street, Greensboro.

 Day of Service: Jan.
 20, International Civil Rights Museum, 134 S. Elm St., Greensboro.
 Bring canned food items for the Greensboro Urban Ministry.
 336-274-9199.

-Day of Service: Twenty-eight service projects organized by High Point University that will take place throughout the city.
+Day of Service: Twenty-eight service projects organized by High Point University will take place.
 Registration deadline is Jan.
-15. www.highpoint.edu/servicelearning/mlk-day-of-service/.
+15. www.highpoint.edu.

 Chapel Service: 11 a.m., High Point University, Charles E. Hayworth Memorial Chapel.
 Open to the public.
 Keynote speaker: Rev. Michael A. Wolrond.